 Alright, so around the first week in April, we finish our first term for the calendar year.
 And we take a break – I’ll detail that directly.
-The much-needed break gives me plenty of opportunity to stack up all the resources slowly and evaluate their fit into our homeschool.
+The much-needed break gives me plenty of opportunities to stack up all the resources slowly and evaluate their fit into our homeschool.
 I take about a month to plan my year.
-It is methodical, it is detailed, it includes this planner.
+It is methodical, it is detailed, and it includes this planner.

 How I Structure Our Homeschool Year

 We are on what I call a “modified year-round schedule.”
 We live in the desert of Southern California where the summer is so hot we are forced inside.
 I figure we should do something profitable with all that time indoors.

 The year-round part of our schedule is also due to my kids actually thriving with structure and learning – a discovery we had very early on with my oldest.
 (See our One Year Old Preschool for evidence of her need for learning opportunities at an early age)